Dateline: Mexico City, Mexico

-The Foreign Account Tax Compliance Act (FATCA) is a US program that was passed under Obama in 2010 and was designed to stop tax evasion.
+Part of this has to do with The Foreign Account Tax Compliance Act (FATCA) – a US program that was passed under Obama in 2010, designed to stop tax evasion.

+Here at Nomad Capitalist, we don’t help people with tax evasion.
 There is a big difference between tax evasion and tax avoidance.

-What FATCA does is go after banks—particularly in Switzerland but also worldwide—that they suspect might have bank accounts for US persons.
+What FATCA does is go after banks – particularly in Switzerland but also worldwide – that they suspect might have bank accounts for US persons.

-Most Swiss banks are prickly, to begin with for anyone in terms of high requirements, low responsiveness from bankers, and low rate of customer service from what they require in deposits.
-Since the initiation of FACTA, there’s a zero chance that they’ll even look your way if you bear even a slight connection to the US.
+Most Swiss banks are prickly to begin with for anyone in terms of high requirements, low responsiveness from bankers, and low rates of customer service from what they require in deposits.

 Here’s why: FACTA requires that any non-US bank is required to fill out IRS Form 8966 to provide the US with information about any accounts held by US persons.

+Any bank that doesn’t comply is subject to a 30% withholding tax on certain US payments.
 This is all in an effort to track down any worldwide tax dollars owed so that people are not taking money from Americans.

 While FACTA has done much to increase transparency, reporting, and trust in the offshore world, its immediate effects were thousands of closed offshore accounts for many US persons (even suspected US persons) and massive amounts of paperwork for bankers and their customers.